Hands-Only CPR vs. Mouth-to-Mouth CPR Introduction

 - Administer 30 chest compressions.
 Push hard and fast in the center of an SCA victim’s chest at a rate of 100 to 120 beats per minute for 30 compressions.

 - Give 2 breaths.
-After 30 compressions, give the SCA victim 2 breaths by pinching the victim’s nostrils closed using your thumb and index finger.
+After 30 compressions, give the SCA victim 2 breaths by tilting the head back and pinching the victim’s nostrils closed using your thumb and index finger.
 Next, place your mouth over the victim’s mouth and maintain a tight seal; you may also use a mouthpiece if one is available.
 Administer 2 quick breaths and watch for the victim’s chest to rise.

 - Repeat 30 chest compressions and 2 breaths.
 Continue to give 30 chest compressions and 2 breaths until help arrives.